 Over the years I have discovered that working and traveling in developing (and supposedly already-developed) countries is possible.
 But there’s a catch: patience and a little extra help are usually necessary.
 Below are 9 important points to ponder.

-- Learn humility.
 You may not like to accept help, but when terrain is rough, hills are steep, steps are to be “climbed” and temperatures are extreme, be willing to accept – or ask for – help.
-I always hope to set an example that a chair user can function independently, but I must balance independence and my overall health.
+I always hope to set an example that a wheelchair user can function independently, but I must balance independence and my overall health.

 I hope these tips encourage you to consider traveling.
 The time I have spent in other countries has been worth every ounce of effort.
 With the right planning and an open mind, any adventure is do-able!